 1 Moroccan Dirham Equals (MAD) = $0.14 CAD

-After we arrived, we tried exchanging our Hungarian currency to Moroccan Dirham Equals (MAD), or just Dirham when speaking in Morocco.
-However, the currency offices inside the airport did not accept Hungarian currency…but we were lucky we had our British pounds cash on us and were able to exchange our money.
+After arrival, I tried exchanging the Hungarian currency to Moroccan Dirham Equals (MAD), or just Dirham when speaking in Morocco.
+However, the currency offices inside the airport did not accept Hungarian currency…but I was lucky to have some British pounds cash on me and was able to exchange some money in the end.
 I would advise future travelers to exchange their currency before arriving to Marrakesh.

 Also, I mentioned Moroccan Dirham Equals (MAD) instead of just Dirham because it is important to distinguish between the two.
 This will be important when it comes to converting your rates online.
 MAD is picked up easily as a Moroccan currency, whereas if you were to type in just Dirham on google, it will usually convert your currency to United Arab Emirates Dirham Equals, which does not have the same value as MAD.